Updated: 6 days ago

 A: I think when it comes to downsizing your guest count for your wedding right now, people are really understanding.
 Maybe you can explore other options such as live streaming in private groups or video conference call-ins so that people who can't be there physically can still celebrate with you.

 Q: What should 2021 couples be doing now?

 A: As a 2021 bride myself, I know that it can be hard to be excited right now.
 But my advice to you is: Stay patient with yourself as things unfold and go over all booking policies that your vendors have intact so that you guys can be on the same page if things change.

 Q: How can I still take good photos of my at-home wedding?
 Self-timer?

-A: One way you can get creative if you don't have a photographer for your ceremony is by setting up a camera on a tripod and recording it.
+A: You can get creative if you don't have a photographer for your ceremony by setting up a camera on a tripod and recording it.
 Then, at a later date, have your photographer come and get those quality photos that you want.